basicx-StrgV/WGet.NET/README.md

 string packageId = "nkdAgility.AzureDevOpsMigrationTools";
 WinGetPackage package = packageManager.GetInstalledPackages(packageId, true).FirstOrDefault();

-if (package.AvailableVersionObject > package.VersionObject)
+if (package.AvailableVersion > package.Version)
 {
     Console.WriteLine("You are currently running version {currentVersion} and a newer version ({latestVersion}) is available.
-You should update now using Winget command 'winget {packageId}' from the Windows Terminal.", package.VersionObject, package.AvailableVersionObject, packageId);
+You should update now using Winget command 'winget {packageId}' from the Windows Terminal.", package.Version, package.AvailableVersion, packageId);
 }
 ```